Ghostscypher/php-mpesa/specifications.md

     // Account reference is used as the account number for paybill, will be ignored,
     // when using till
     public MpesaResponse simulate(MSISDN: string, amount :int, optional account_reference = '': string);

     // Initiate STK push query
     // amount: is an unsigned int always check for negative or 0
+    // to: the MSISDN sending the funds
+    // account_reference:
+    // timestamp: must be in the format 'yyyymmddhhiiss'
+    // Alias to initiateSTKPush, just call initiateSTKPush from
+    // here
+    public MpesaResponse STKPush(
+        to: string,
+        amount: int,
+        optional account_reference = '': string,
+        optional description = 'Description': string
+        optional timestamp = '': string);

+    // Initiate STK push query
+    // amount: is an unsigned int always check for negative or 0